larsenv/TiVoRPCPlus/README.md

 - Works on Series 2, Series 3, Premiere, Roamio, BOLT, Edge, Mini, and Virgin Media TiVos.

 ## Installation
-You can grab a ready to use compiled version of the program [on this link](https://github.com/larsenv/TiVoRPCPlus/releases/latest).
+You can grab a compiled version of the program [here](https://github.com/larsenv/TiVoRPCPlus/releases/latest).
 You will need to rename config.json.example to config.json then edit it which is covered on the next section.
 It needs to be in the same folder as the program.

 ## Configuration
 Edit config.json as follows.